luyadev/luya/docs/guide/app-openapi.md

 > WIP!

-> This feature is still in Beta and only available when LUYA Admin Module is installed.
+> This feature is still in Beta and only available when LUYA Admin Module 3.2 is installed.

-Since version 3.2 of LUYA Admin Module and OpenAPI file generator is available.
+Since version 3.2 of LUYA Admin Module an OpenAPI file generator is available.
 The generator creates a JSON OpenAPI Defintion based on all REST UrlRules and routes provided with ControllerMap.

+The purpose of the generator is to have documentation where it should belong, in the code, but also provide those descriptions to the Endpoint Consumers.

 ## Enable OpenApi Endpoint